KKR's asset sales deliver record cash

-NEW YORK (Reuters) - KKR & Co LP (KKR.N) said the fourth quarter of 2012 was its strongest yet as a publicly listed alternative asset manager, as exits from private equity investments delivered a record amount of cash for itself and its investors.
+NEW YORK, Feb 7 (Reuters) - KKR & Co LP said the fourth quarter of 2012 was its strongest yet as a publicly listed alternative asset manager, as exits from private equity investments delivered a record amount of cash for itself and its investors.

 “Our private equity portfolio and our balance sheet both appreciated 24 percent in 2012, outperforming the S&P 500 and MSCI World indices by over 700 basis points,” Henry Kravis and George Roberts, KKR’s co-founders and co-chief executives, said in a statement on Thursday.